divaniaf/api-automation-exercise/README.md

 ## Installing

-- Download the api-tests.zip file

-- Extract the file using 7zip or etc

 - Make sure you already have the version of node include npm

 - Open command prompt and write this code: